 - Local transport.
 Pre-purchasing your local transport tickets before you go will provide you with some great cost savings.
 I purchased our Opal card for the London tube from Visit Britain and Europass tickets are readily available online

 Hopefully the above has provided you with some helpful tips to planning an enjoyable holiday.
-My future posts will include travelogues from Berlin, London, Prague, Dresden, Munich and Potsdam and the all-important question “What to Pack”

 Read also Travel Europe on a Budget